Graduate Degree Programs

 1 modern Japanese history course (5 cr.)
 You can choose one of the following classes:

-40 elective credits You must take forty additional credits to complete your degree.
-Twenty-five of these credits must come from Core Courses (see Appendix A in handbook) and the remaining fifteen credits can come from either Core Courses or Electives (see Appendix B in handbook).
+42 elective credits You must take forty two additional credits to complete your degree.
+Twenty-five of these credits must come from Core Courses (see Appendix A in handbook) and the remaining seventeen credits can come from either Core Courses or Electives (see Appendix B in handbook).

-Capstone Research Project You must complete either a long paper (approximately 50 pages) or two papers (approximately 25 pages each) of near publishable quality under the guidance of your Masters Supervisory Committee.
+You must complete either a long paper (35-50 pages not including notes, bibliography, etc.) or two papers (at least 20 pages each not including notes, bibliography, etc.) under the guidance of your Masters Supervisory Committee.

 Comprehensive Oral Exam Your Masters Supervisory Committee will examine your capstone research project and conduct your oral exam during your graduation quarter.